-To the Board of Trustees University of St. Thomas:
+To the Board of Trustees of the University of St. Thomas:

-In our opinion, the accompanying statement of financial position and the related statements of activities and of cash flows present fairly, in all material respects, the financial position of the University of St. Thomas (the University) as of June 30, 1998, and the change in its net assets and its cash flows for the year then ended, in conformity with generally accepted accounting principles.
-These financial statements are the responsibility of the University's management; our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit of these statements in accordance with generally accepted auditing standards which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+In our opinion, the accompanying statement of financial position and the related statements of activities and changes in net assets, and cash flows present fairly, in all material respects, the financial position of the University of St. Thomas at June 30, 2001, and the changes in its net assets and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+These financial statements are the responsibility of the University of St. Thomas's management; our responsibility is to express an opinion on these financial statements based on our audit.
+The prior year summarized comparative information has been derived from the University of St. Thomas's financial statements, and in our report dated August 31, 2000, we expressed an unqualified opinion on those financial statements.
+We conducted our audit of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for the opinion expressed above.
+We believe that our audit provides a reasonable basis for our opinion.